asreview/asreview-covid19/Covid19_preprints_dataset/README.md

 ## Script and updates

-The script used for the workflow described here:
+The script used for the workflow is described here:
 [Covid19_preprints_processing.R](Covid19_preprints_processing.R)

 The Covid19 preprints dataset is updated weekly and will be made available in ASReview shortly after.
-The current datasets is **version 5 (released 2020-04-26)**
+The current datasets is **version 6 (released 2020-05-03)**